The

 As an old comic book collector, I loved Jeff Link’s

-comparing the narrative of the superhero comic to the
+article comparing the narrative of the superhero comic to the

 prevailing uncertainties of our time.
 For me, superheroes have been